umairqadir97/learning-management-system/README.md

 # Learning-Management-Syatem
-Repository for new in development django project : Learning Management system
+This is Prototype of django based project with Ayulla: Learning Management System

 # README #

 This README would normally document whatever steps are necessary to get your application up and running.